-When contacting Chevrolet, please remember that your concern will likely be resolved by the dealer, using the dealer's facilities, equipment and personnel.
+When contacting Chevrolet, please remember that your concern will likely be resolved in the dealership, using the dealer's facilities, equipment and personnel.
 That is why we suggest you follow Step One first if you have a concern.

 Customer Assistance for Text Telephone (TTY) Users